otvin/raytracer3/README.md

 * depth of field, by giving camera optional aperture (zero means a pinhole camera, the default) and optional focal length (default of 1).
 * a torus primitive

+Not from this book, but based off of the _Raytracing In A Weekend_ that I used for mpraytracer, I added the concept of "fuzz" on metal and a "sky" gradient background so that an explicit object for the background would not be required.

 The "saved_renders" folder contains samples from the end of each chapter, once we started rendering.
 I have posted PNGs of the files from chapter 11 forward below.